luminus-framework/luminus/resources/md/migrations.md

 ```

 For production, the configuration is expected to be present in the environment.
 An example would be to
 have a shell variable called `DATABASE_URL` that points to the URL.
-See the [official Environ documentation](https://github.com/weavejester/environ) for the complete list of configuration options.
+See the [official cprop documentation](https://github.com/tolitius/cprop) for the complete list of configuration options.

 Migratus is invoked from the `-main` function in the `<app>.core` namespace of the application.